Shagit Hudayberdin: Biography

-The house in which the revolutionary Shagit Hudaiberdin lived and worked.
+The house in which the revolutionary Shagit Hudayberdin lived and worked.
 Novomostovaya Street, 20, Ufa.
 Now is Hudayberdin museum.

-Shagit was born on October 9, 1896, in the village, formerly called Piancino, in 1924 renamed Hudaiberdino (Kugarchinsky District of Bashkortostan).
+Shagit Hudayberdin was born on October 9, 1896, in the village, formerly called Piancino, in 1924 renamed Khudayberdino (Kugarchinsky District of Bashkortostan).
 The elementary Russian Bashkir School was opened there.
 After finishing it he entered the Orenburg madrasa "Khusainiya".
-In 1914, for agitation against the administration regime, the madrasa Sh.
-Hudaiberdin was excluded from the number of shakirds.
+In 1914, for agitation against the administration regime, Hudayberdin was excluded from the madrasa.

-Since the beginning of the First World War, Shagita Hudayberdin was drafted into the Russian imperial army, which interrupted his training in a madrasa.
-Having completed short-term medical attendant courses, he will be sent to the front as a company medical assistant.
-Participates in many battles.
+Since the beginning of the First World War, Hudayberdin was drafted into the Russian imperial army, which interrupted his training in a madrasa.
+Having completed short-term medical attendant courses, he was sent to the front as a company medical assistant.
 After being seriously wounded on the Austrian front in 1916, he returned to Ufa.
 The February Revolution is greeted by the soldier of the 144th reserve rifle regiment in Ufa.
 In the Ufa garrison there were several thousand soldiers, among whom were many Muslims.
 He actively participates in the soldiers' democratic movement, becoming a member of the Ufa Muslim Military Council, is a member of the editorial board of Soldat Telyage (Desire of a Soldier), writes stories, poems, articles, leads a revolutionary campaign for ending the imperialist war, for transferring all power to the Soviets leading a revolutionary work among the Bashkirs and Tatars, defending internationalist positions.

 In May 1917, the Ufa Muslim Military Council was organized.
 Shagit Hudayberdin became a member of the editorial board of the newspaper Желание солдата and became an active correspondent.